Home

 Trip leader and organizer

-Bill Witherspoon earned his PhD in Geology from the University of Tennessee in 1981.
+Bill Witherspoon is co-author of Roadside Geology of Georgia, published in 2013 by Mountain Press Publishing as part of its popular series.
+He earned his PhD in Geology from the University of Tennessee in 1981.
 As a graduate student he began leading trips for geology students and the public, including a course for the Smoky Mountain Field School and a geology trip for the Spring Wildflower Pilgrimage.
-Since 1997, he has been an instructor at Fernbank Science Center, part of DeKalb County Schools, teaching K-12 students and teachers, and leading hundreds of outdoor geology excursions.
+From 1997 until his retirement in 2014, he was an instructor at Fernbank Science Center, part of DeKalb County Schools, teaching K-12 students and teachers, and leading hundreds of outdoor geology excursions.
 In 2007, the National Association of Geoscience Teachers named him Georgia Outstanding Earth Science Teacher.
+In retirement, he continues to accept invitations to lead geology walks, talks, and workshops for parks and nature organizations throughout Georgia and neighboring states.

 AppleMark